JustFixNYC/tenants2/README.md

    the configuration in
    [`frontend/lib/queries/autogen-config.toml`](frontend/lib/queries/autogen-config.toml).

-3. The querybuilder, which runs as part of `npm start`, will notice changes to any of these raw queries *or* `autogen-config.toml` *or* the server's `schema.json`, and do the following:
+3. The querybuilder, which runs as part of `yarn start`, will notice changes to any of these raw queries *or* `autogen-config.toml` *or* the server's `schema.json`, and do the following: